Health Care Public Health

 “Developing an ongoing relationship with your primary care physician and making your health a priority is the best thing for you long-term,” emphasizes Dr. Pettigrew.
 Having a primary care provider helps you better manage chronic diseases and feel more satisfied with your care.

 UChicago Medicine AdventHealth Medical Group has more than 70 primary care providers at 16 clinics throughout Chicago’s western suburbs.
 Each is focused on your whole-person health.
-Dr. Pettigrew’s office is conveniently located at 396 Remington Blvd., Suite 380 in Bolingbrook.
-He believes in staying up-to-date in the always-evolving field of medicine.
-His medical interests include diabetes, high cholesterol, and hypertension.
+Schedule an appointment with a primary care provider today.

 Recent Blogs